Azure/azure-powershell/src/Cdn/docs/Start-AzFrontDoorCdnProfilePrepareMigration.md

 --------
 ```

-When the CDN profile associated with WAF and has customer certificate.
+When the CDN proflie associated with WAF and has customer certificate.
 Migrate the CDN profile to Azure Frontdoor(Standard/Premium) profile.
 The change need to be committed after this.